jankowtf/cachefun/README.md

 The goal of `cachefun` is to make caching fun ;-)

-It let's you define "cache-aware functions" (`cafun`s or `caf`s) which means that the functions have an internal/built-in cache.
+It let's you define "cache-aware functions" (`cafun`s or `caf`s): functions that have an internal/built-in cache.

 Whether or not you want this cache to be updated upon every execuction of the function or not is completely up to you (see `.refresh_default` argument of `caf_create`):
 * When setting `.refresh_default = TRUE` the *caf* would behave just as any regular R function unless you tell it otherwise by setting `.refresh = FALSE` when calling your *caf*
 * When setting `.refresh_default = FALSE`, then it's the other way around: you would always get the value of the internal cache unless you explicitly request the cache to be updated by setting `.refresh = TRUE` when calling your *caf*.

+You are also able to define reactive dependencies that directly leverage the reactivity functionality of `{shiny}`.
+Thus, internal cache values are automatically invalidated if the cache value of one of your function's dependencies changes.

 The main use case I had in mind when developping this package was offering effortless ("built-in") **and** flexible (sometimes I don't want the cache result, sometimes I do") iternal caching for functions that take a long time to run (e.g. loading data, tidying data, etc.).

-As I'm fascinated by the concept of reactiveness, I also want/plan to leverage as much of `{shiny}`'s reactive functionality of as possible (see my efforts with observed dependencies below).

 ## Installation